russjudge/ArtemisSBS-ProtocolSharp/README.md

 ArtemisSBS-ProtocolSharp
 ========================

-Libraries for utilizing the TCP/IP protocol used by Artemis SBS
+Libraries and applications for utilizing the TCP/IP protocol used by Artemis SBS

+Artemis SBS (Artemis Spaceship Bridge Simulator) can be found at http://www.artemis.eochu.com.

+The library is based on the reverse-engineered documentation found at https://github.com/rjwut/ArtClientLib/wiki/Artemis-Packet-Protocol.